Open-Source-Community/linux-handbook/Chapter 2.md

 ## GNU Project

-GNU is an acronym اختصار for: GNU’s Not UNIX.
-The founder of the GNU project is a software engineer and researcher named Richard Stallman.
+GNU is an acronym for: GNU’s Not UNIX.
+The founder of this project is a software engineer and researcher named Richard Stallman.

 The release of the GNU project in 1983 was marked as one of the key events in the history of open source.
 The project aimed to create a free Unix-like operating system, and laid the groundwork for the free software movement.
-Stallman's philosophy of software freedom—freedom to use, study, modify, and distribute software—inspired a new generation of developers who believed in the power of open collaboration.
+Stallman's philosophy of software freedom—freedom to use, study, modify, and distribute software— inspired a new generation of developers who believed in the power of open collaboration.

 ## Popular Linux Distributions